vaporif/axelar-relayer-core/terraform/README.md

 1. Verify your GCP project has the required APIs enabled
 2. Check that your authentication credentials have sufficient permissions
 3. Review the Terraform state file for any inconsistencies
-4. Use `opentofu destroy` carefully to clean up resources
+4. Use `tofu destroy` carefully to clean up resources